crillab/gophersat/README.md

 [minisat](http://minisat.se/)) from which it is strongly inspired.
 It can also solve MAXSAT problems, and pseudo-boolean decision and optimization problems.

+## Version 1.2: Explainable AI: UNSAT certification, MUS extraction

+Gophersat's last stable version is version 1.2.
+It now includes a way to understand UNSAT instances, both by providing RUP certificates when a problem is UNSAT and by providing the ability to extract unsatisfiable subsets of the formula.
+A vew bugs were also corected, and the support for incremental SAT solving was improved.

+To learn more about these functionalities, you can check the [tutorial about UNSAT certificates and MUSes](mus.md).

+To generate a certificate with the gophersat executable, simply call:

+    gophersat -certified problem.cnf

+The certificate will then be printed on the standard output, using the RUP notation.
+The certificate is generated on the fly, so be aware that a partial, useless certificate will be generated even if the problem is actually satisfiable.
+This is common practice in the community, and although the generated clauses are useless noise, in practice this is not a problem.

+To extract a MUS from an UNSAT instance, just call:

+    gophersat -mus problem.cnf

+The MUS will the be printed on the standard output.
+If the problem is not UNSAT, an error message will be displayed.

+For the moment, these facilities are only available for pure SAT problems (i.e not pseudo-boolean problems).

 ## Version 1.1

-Gophersat's last stable version is version 1.1.
-It includes a new, more efficient core solver for pure SAT problems and a package for dealing with MAXSAT problems.
+Since its version 1.1, Gophersat includes a new, more efficient core solver for pure SAT problems and a package dealing with MAXSAT problems.
 It also includes a new API for optimization and model counting, where new models are written to channels as soon as they are found.

 ### About version numbers in Gophersat